51Degrees/paf-mvp-implementation/paf-mvp-cmp/README.md

 UI as soon as possible and enable the web site to continue loading and fetching data whilst the user interacts with the dialogue.
 All the resources needed to provide the UI are embedded in the single small JavaScript resource.

+## Languages

+JavaScript bundles are created for the specific supported languages.
+There are two options for selecting the language.

+1. Replace `[-lang code]` tag in the example URLs with the most appropriate language code using server side code.
+2. Remove the `[-lang code]` tag so that the file requested is `ok-ui.js`.
+The most appropriate language will be determined client side.

+The use of server side logic to perform the language identification will provide the best performance.
+The logic for language detection can be model on the `./src/loader.ts` script.

 ## Performance (1)

 To improve overall performance a preload link element should be added at the beginning of the `<head>` element.
 This